dappcamp/grocery-shop/README.md

 ## Evaluation

+-   Write the contract on `Remix` and test it for following scenarios manually
+    -   `add` function should not allow anyone other than owner.
+    -   `buy` should revert when invalid amount is passed.
+    -   Correct events should be emitted as mentioned in specifications.

+-   Deploy the contract on Goerli testnet through **Remix** and verify it [here](https://goerli.etherscan.io/verifyContract).

 -   Clone this repo.
 Use the flag `--recurse-submodules` to clone the repo along with the submodules.
 You can use the following command after replacing the `CLONE_URL` with the clone url of your repo

     ```